Manzoor Hussain Atif: Death and legacy

 Atif died on 8 December 2008 in Combined Military Hospital Rawalpindi, Pakistan at age 80.
-He was a passionate person as a field hockey player as well as a Pakistan Hockey Team manager.
-Pakistan won its second Olympic gold medal at Mexico City in 1968 and then at Los Angeles in 1984 when he was their team manager.
-He was a highly respected person in the field hockey world.
-Qasim Zia and Asif Bajwa of the Pakistan Hockey Federation paid rich tributes to Atif at a memorial ceremony event held at Lahore, after his death.
-Qasim Zia said, "He was not only a pure administrator but also a very polite and humble person."
+He was a passionate person as a field hockey player as well as a Pakistan hockey team manager.
+Pakistan won its second Olympic gold medal at Mexico City in 1968 and then at Los Angeles in 1984 when he was the team manager.
+He was a highly respected person in the world of field hockey.
+Qasim Zia and Asif Bajwa of the Pakistan Hockey Federation paid rich tributes to Atif at a memorial event held at Lahore, after his death.
+Qasim Zia called him "not only a pure administrator but also a very polite and humble person."